FilipStenbeck/webpack-express-boilerplate/README.md

-# webpack-express-boilerplate
+# webpack-express-react-redux-boilerplate
-A boilerplate for running a Webpack workflow in Node express
+A boilerplate for running a Webpack workflow in Node express using React & Redux

 Please read the following article: [The ultimate Webpack setup](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) to know more about this boilerplate.